 What is an Intensive Outpatient Program or IOP?

-If you spend much time researching addiction treatment, you will certainly encounter the term ‘Intensive Outpatient Program’ or IOP, for short.
-But what is an Intensive Outpatient Program or IOP exactly?
+If you spend much time researching addiction treatment, you will certainly encounter the term Evening Treatment.
+But what is evening treatment exactly?
 The best place to start is looking at addiction treatment as a whole.
 Addiction treatment is made up of several parts and pieces.
 This is because addiction is a complex issue with many layers and causes and because different people respond differently to a variety of treatment methods.

 The only way to ensure people get the help they need is to combine several approaches and angles.
 This has two main benefits.
 By offering options, you make it more likely for someone to find a program that fits their needs, budget and level of commitment.
 Offering more than one type of treatment within a single program helps ensure that people with different learning styles and experiences can all find something accessible to them.